inpatient/outpatient US clinical experience

 Specialty: Internal Medicine

-Where will this rotation take place: This hands-on inpatient and outpatient rotation will take place in Cleveland, Ohio.
+Where will this rotation take place: This inpatient and outpatient US clinical experience will take place in Cleveland, Ohio.
+This rotation is currently unavailable.

 What you will do: You will be under the supervision of a physician who is board-certified in Internal Medicine.
 The physician is on staff at Cleveland Clinic Fairview Hospital, Cleveland Clinic Lutheran Hospital, and St. Vincent Charity Medical Center, and serves as Associate Program Director of an internal medicine residency program.
 The physician is also Clinical Assistant Professor of Medicine at Northeast Ohio Medical University.